All Episodes

 What percent?

-So I think that the market is starting to feel that okay, they're not going to go out of business.
+So I think that the market is starting to feel that, okay, they're not going to go out of business.

 Silicon Valley was a particularly stupid bank.

-And that you can't have a run on those banks in a fractional reserve banking system.
+Your deposit base going away changes your financial strength and that you can't have a run on those banks in a fractional reserve banking system.

 That's what I want people to understand.

-And my point is that Dodd Frank was supposed to keep this from happening.
+And my point is that Dodd-Frank was supposed to keep this from happening.

 Nobody could be as critical of him as I am.

-In this case, he's left with no good options because if you let all those depositors lose money, even well, hang on a second.
+In this case, he's left with no good options, because if you let all those depositors lose money, even...

-I am I'm not willing to give him that pass because JP Morgan wrote about this in November.
+I'm not willing to give him that pass because JP Morgan wrote about this in November.

 And if JP Morgan saw this coming, why didn't they see it coming?

-That I that's on them.
+That's on them.

-Last third 20 seconds, Steve.
+Last 20 seconds, Steve.

 Well, great question.

-And that This is why Trump was popular because it was basically he was he was talking to the middle class against big business, big banks, big government, all in kind of cahoots, and this only this incident only kind of encourages that kind of um, you know, skepticism about whether our government is looking for the average person.
+And this is why Trump was popular because it was basically he was talking to the middle class against big business, big banks, big government, all in kind of cahoots.

-I gotta run Steve Moore, David Bonson.
+I got to run Steve Moore, David Bonson.

 I appreciate both of you.

-800 941 Sean on number.
+800-941-Sean on number.

 You want to be a part of the program.

-Uh, we still have Joe Tacopina.
+We still have Joe Takapina.

-His he's the attorney for President Trump.
+He's the attorney for President Trump.

-He'll join us.
+You'll join us.

 Quick break right back.

-Your calls on the other side, straight ahead.
+Your calls on the other side.

 Hey there.

-I'm Mary Catherine Hamm.
+I'm Mary Catherine Hammond.

 And I'm Carol Markowitz.